Florida exam calculator

 Exam context and land-description references.

 This calculator is built for exam practice.
-Use DBPR and Pearson VUE for candidate materials, BLM for public land survey context, and Florida Department of State materials for the Florida township and range reference.
-Reviewed May 2026.
+It uses the stable area constants candidates must know, then maps them to the current Florida sales associate exam outline.
+Use DBPR and Pearson VUE for candidate materials, NIST for unit conversion context, BLM for public land survey context, and Florida Department of State materials for the Florida township and range reference.

 How many square feet are in one acre?+